What should I do if an employee doesn’t show up for a shift?

 If the employee happens to later have proof that they no-called no-showed because they were in an emergency situation, I might just discipline and give them one more chance.
 Otherwise, I assume it is job abandonment.

-Of course, it’s possible your employee just forgot they were scheduled to work.
+Of course, it’s possible your employee just forgot about their shift.
 You can limit that by using work scheduling software like Homebase, that will send them automatic reminders whenever the schedule is published and one hour before they shift starts.

 What should I do if an employee walks out?